tdebarochez/homebrew-tdebarochez/README.md

 Apache (OSX built-in)
 ---------------------

-With $PHP_VERSION (ie: `php55`) the version you choose to setup:
+With the `<version>` you choose to setup:

     $ sudo mv /usr/libexec/apache2/libphp5.so{,.original}
-    $ sudo ln -s /usr/local/opt/$PHP_VERSION/libexec/apache2/libphp5.so /usr/libexec/apache2/libphp5.so
+    $ sudo ln -s /usr/local/opt/<version>/libexec/apache2/libphp5.so /usr/libexec/apache2/libphp5.so
     $ sudo apachectl -k restart

 Weirdly, I had an issue with libcurl :